GhosTTTTTian/Timber-Transfer/README.md

-# Timber-Transfer & Pitch Shifting
+# Timbre-Transfer & Pitch Shifting

 PickupI.pdf covers the design of a simple pick up.